nwjs/nw.js/README.md

 our mailing list.
 Subscribe via [node-webkit+subscribe@googlegroups.com](mailto:node-webkit+subscribe@googlegroups.com).
 Issues are being tracked here on GitHub.

+You can chat with us on IRC in the ##node-webkit channel on irc.freenode.net

 ## License

 `node-webkit`'s code in this repo uses the MIT license, see our `LICENSE` file.
 To redistribute the binary, see [How to package and distribute your apps](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps)